-- Disk space – you’ll pay per gigabyte per month to store your files (Archives) within storage Vaults.
+- Disk space – you’ll pay per gigabyte per month to store your archives

-- Bandwidth – you’ll pay a fee for this, depending on how much data you transfer to and from the cloud.
+- Bandwidth – you’ll pay a fee for this, depending on how much data is transfered

-- Duration – if you store a file for less than three months before deleting it, you’ll be penalised.
+- Duration – if you store a file for less than three months before deleting it, you’ll be penalized

-- Location – different physical locations have different pricing tiers assigned to them.
-Amazon refer to this as your Region.
+- Location – different physical locations have different pricing tiers assigned to them

-- Retrieval – it takes at least 4 hours for a file to be made available.
-The longer you wait, the cheaper it is.
+- Retrieval – it takes at least 4 hours for a file to be made available

 Estimating the cost of a Glacier plan is far more complex than other cloud storage services like Dropbox or SugarSync.
-If you want to get an estimate of the monthly price, there’s a calculator at http://blender.ca/aws-glacier-calculator/
+If you want to get an estimate of the monthly price, there’s a calculator here.

 Why is Amazon Glacier So Affordable?

 Glacier is designed for long-term storage.
 The clue is in the name.
 Glacier effectively puts your data into a deep freeze.
 Once uploaded, data is less accessible, so it’s not a storage service designed for continuous cloud backups or file syncing.